C.ex Community Crew

 The C.ex Community Crew Sleep Out is an annual community event, raising awareness and funds for local charities working to improve these statistics, and reduce the number of homeless people and people at risk of homelessness living on the Coffs Coast.

-All funds raised through the event will be evenly distributed by the C.ex Community Crew to our local welfare Charity Partners:
+All funds raised through the event are evenly distributed by the C.ex Community Crew to our local welfare Charity Partners:

-The C.ex Community Crew Sleep Out has raised $324,820.88 to date for social welfare charities working to improve the homelessness situation on the Coffs Coast.
-This year we are hoping to raise another $70,000 and we need your support!
+The C.ex Community Crew Sleep Out has raised $386,820.88 to date for social welfare charities working to improve the homelessness situation on the Coffs Coast.

 Our Charity Partners